johnnymugs/controllers-talk/talk.md

 - There is something unique about Rails controllers that confuses people
 - there's not a lot of logic, or there shouldn't be!
 TODO: there really is room for improvement/expansion here
+TODO: the order of these few slides could be improved

 {:/comment}